reece/crossmap/README.rst

 used tool to convert genome coordinates.

 CrossMap failed to convert 613 intervals, and UCSC liftover tool failed to convert 614 intervals.
-All failed intervals were exactly the same except one region (chr2 90542908 90543108).
+All failed intervals are exactly the same except one region (chr2 90542908 90543108).
 UCSC failed to convert it because this region needs to be split twice:

 ==========================   ===========================   ====================================